Cowboys' Malik Hooker: Limited to open week

 • 1 min read

-Hooker (toe) was a limited participant in Wednesday's practice, Adam Caplan of SiriusXM NFL Radio reports.
+Hooker (toe/thigh) was a limited participant during Monday's walkthrough practice, Jon Machota of The Athletic reports.

-Hooker was activated from injured reserve ahead of Monday's game against the Raiders, when he logged three solo tackles and a pass defense during the Cowboys' 33-16 win.
-He missed the five prior games while on IR due to a toe injury, and he'll have his practice reps limited to avoid aggravating the issue.
-Hooker will have two more opportunities to increase his practice participation ahead of Sunday's game against Philadelphia.
+Hooker continues to play through a toe injury that caused him to miss the Cowboys' five games prior to the Week 10 bye, but he also appears to be dealing with a thigh issue that he likely picked up during Sunday's 24-21 overtime win over the Eagles.
+He will have two more chances to log a full practice and avoid an injury tag ahead of Thursday's game against Kansas City.
+In the two games since his return, Hooker has accumulated eight tackles (four solo) and one pass defense.